MicrosoftDocs/query-docs/query-languages/dax/userculture-function-dax.md

 Returns the locale \(language code-country code) for the current user, determined by operating system or browser settings.

-**Note:** This function is currently supported in Power BI Desktop, Power BI Premium per capacity, Power BI Premium per user, and Power BI Embedded only.
+**Note:** This function is currently supported in Power BI Premium per capacity, Power BI Premium per user, and Power BI Embedded only.

 ## Syntax